project-oak/oak/README.md

 ## Oak Node

-An **Oak Node** is an instance of an Oak Module together with a policy configuration, running on an Oak VM, potentially within an enclave.
+An **Oak Node** is an instance of an Oak Module running on an Oak VM.

-Once a new Oak Node is initialized and its endpoint available, one or more clients (according to the policy configuration) connect to it using individually end-to-end encrypted, authenticated and attested channels.
-The remote attestation process proves to the client that the remote enclave is indeed running a genuine Oak VM and will therefore obey the policies set on the Oak Node; the Oak VM itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

-The Oak Module and the policies associated with an Oak Node are established once and for all at the time the Oak Node is created by the Oak Manager, and they cannot be modified once the Oak Node is running.
-Therefore each client only needs to verify the attestation once before it starts invoking the Oak Node.

 Each Oak Node also encapsulates an internal mutable state, corresponding the [WebAssembly linear memory](https://webassembly.org/docs/semantics/#linear-memory)